 Please click here to view the Curriculum Framework for Nursery.

-Phonics: The children finished learning the phase 3 sounds and did a full revision of them by the end of last term.
-Children will be learning to read CVCC (e.g. left, cost) and CCVC (e.g. spin, grab) words and independently segmenting and blending sounds to read and write words.
+Phonics: The children will be reviewing phase 3 sounds and move on phase 4 at the end of the term.
+Children will be encouraged to read CVCC (e.g. lost) and CCVC (e.g. from) words and independently segmenting and blending words.

-Our author focus this half term will be Jez Alborough.
+Our author focus this half term will be Nick Sharratt.
 The children will have the opportunity to read a selection of his books in our book corner.

 Children will be doing PE twice a week, on Monday and Friday.